jonegil/gui-with-gio/teleprompter/index.md

 The point is that for interacting behaviour, it makes sense to experiemnt and think through how the various state variables should be tuned in relation to each other.
 Keeping it all togehter in this input section makes the code easier to grasp than if these states were handled in various other parts of the program.

-Finally, at the end we call ```w.Invalidate()```, forcing the program to re-render so that any new state information is take into account at once.
+At the end we call ```w.Invalidate()```, forcing the program to re-render so that any new state information is take into account at once.
 Try commenting this out and re-run.
 What happens now, and why?

 With this in place, here's an example of how it looks to change fontsize: